ddttom/usb-cleaner/README.md

 ## Usage

 1. Open `USBCleaner.app`.
 2. Click **Select Disk** to choose the USB drive or folder you want to scan.
 3. The app will list all found hidden/unwanted files.
 4. Click **Clean [N] Files** to delete them permanently.
 5. Once finished, you can eject your drive safely.

 ## Note

-Since this application is not signed with an Apple Developer ID, you may need to right-click the app and select **Open** to bypass macOS security warnings on the first run.
+Since this application is ad-hoc signed (self-signed) and not notarized by Apple, you may need to right-click the app and select **Open** to bypass macOS security warnings on the first run, especially if you move the app to another computer.

 ## Privacy & Support